jaspector

 Zoning permit required BEFORE construction permit for: change of use, new residence, any increase in height or square footage, garages, barns, sheds of any size, decks, gazebos, additions, pools (including seasonal blow-up pools exceeding 4 feet), hot tubs, permanent standby generators, signs, driveways, and Certificate of Continued Occupancy.

-Typical processing time is Zoning permits by appointment; construction permits picked up and paid for at N.J.
+Building permit processing times in Holland Township, NJ typically run Zoning permits by appointment; construction permits picked up and paid for at N.J.
 Bureau of Code Enforcement in Asbury.
 Processing time varies; contact Zoning Officer for estimate..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Holland Township, NJ.
 The following work is generally exempt: Fence (no permit required, but zoning review may apply); Driveway seal coating (no permit required).
 Note: Contact Zoning Officer if uncertain whether permit is required.
 Even if exempt from construction permits, zoning permits may still be required.
+When in doubt, confirm with the local building department before starting work.